jennifersamue/TickVault/README.md

 # TickVault Smart Contract

 TickVault is a Clarity smart contract for locking STX or fungible tokens for a fixed period, earning rewards based on lock duration.
-It includes admin controls, emergency features, and safe arithmetic to prevent overflows.
+It includes admin controls, emergency features, and safe arithmetic operations.

 ---